-4.9 Business in the hostel
+4.8 Business in the hostel

-Residents are not allowed to carry out any business related activities in the hostel, including but not limited to promotion, trade, etc.
+Residents are not allowed to carry out any business-related activities in the hostel, including but not limited to promotion, trade, etc.

-4.10 Tying of ropes inside the room for clothes drying are strictly prohibited.
+4.10 Tying of ropes inside the room for drying clothes is strictly prohibited.